StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 Putting it all together now, these verses fit together in this way:

-- In verse 12, Paul informs his listeners that they are just as hopeless as the sinful Gentiles who don't have the Law if they trust in the Law for salvation, for they will be judged by this precious Law of theirs, and justly condemned by it.
+- In verse 12, Paul informs his listeners that they are just as hopeless as the sinful Gentiles who don't have the Law if they trust in the Law for salvation, for they too will be judged by this precious Law of theirs, and justly condemned by it.

 He then digresses a bit:

 - In verse 13, Paul explains that this is because God does not care about who hears the words of the Law, but who actually acts righteously and does what it says.
 - In verse 14, Paul likely blows their minds by informing them that Gentiles can "keep the Law" too, by acting in accordance with their consciences, thus becoming a law to themselves.
-This implicitly means that the Gentiles mentioned in verse 12 are not all Gentiles, but only those who do not obey the Law.
+This implicitly means that the Gentiles (negatively) mentioned in verse 12 are *not* all Gentiles, but only those who do not obey the Law.
 (Inasmuch as by "obey the Law" we mean in the real sense, rather than seeking salvation by means of legalistic Law-keeping).
 - In verse 15, Paul explains the mechanics of this a bit more, outlining how the words of the Law written upon the human heart, alongside the human conscience, accuse or excuse us as we go through life, making it possible to determine right from wrong, if only we care to listen.

 And then finally he returns to the main point:

 - In verse 16, Paul says that the perishing of the unbelieving Gentiles apart from the Law and the judgement under the Law of those Jews who trusted only in the Law for salvation (i.e., both the things that were mentioned in verse 12) will take place on That Great Day of Judgement.
-It is also then that, by way of contrast to these two groups, those who are doers of the Law will be declared righteous (verse 13)---be they believing Jews who saw the real message behind the Law, or Gentiles who followed their consciences (in the way that verses 14-15 describe).
+It is also then that, by way of contrast to these two groups, those who are doers of the Law will be declared righteous (verse 13)---be they believing Jews who saw the real message behind the Law (rather than trying work their way into heaven ), or Gentiles who followed their consciences (in the way that verses 14-15 describe).

 As a closing thought, I've always found the way other translations and interpretations deal with the prepositional phrase in verse 16 more than a bit confusing.
 A lot of translators and interpreters follow what would be "normal grammar" and try to force it to go with the accusing/excusing of the human heart and conscience in verse 15.
 I submit that trying to force that leads to all sorts of nonsense.
 Because rather than hearts or consciences accusing or excusing people on the Day of Judgement (what would that even mean, exactly?), on That Great Day of Days: